 Lopez debuted his third solo stand-up special It’s Not Me, It’s You in 2012 on HBO.
 Lopez also voiced animated characters in a string of animated blockbuster films including Zook in Gnome Alone, Rafael in Rio and Rio 2 along with Jamie Foxx, Anne Hathaway and Jesse Eisenberg, Thurman in Escape from Planet Earth opposite Jane Lynch and Sofia Vergara, Grouchy Smurf in The Smurfs 1 and 2, and The Beverly Hills Chihuahua 1, 2, and 3.
 His recent film credits include the box-office hit Valentine's Day directed by Garry Marshall, River Runs Red, Swing Vote, Henry Poole Is Here and Balls of Fury.

-In August 2009, Lopez filmed his second HBO Comedy Special, Tall, Dark and Chicano, which was nominated for a GRAMMY in the category of Best Comedy Album.
-He headlined his first HBO Comedy Special, America's Mexican, in 2007.
-Lopez has also performed as part of HBO and TBS's Comic Relief 2006.
+Lopez has been featured in three HBO specials, The Wall in August 2017, GRAMMY nominated Best Comedy Album Tall, Dark and Chicano in 2009, and America's Mexican in 2007.
+Lopez also performed as part of HBO and TBS's Comic Relief 2006.
 His acclaimed comedy concert, Why You Crying?, debuted on Showtime in 2004.
 He released his third standup CD, El Mas Chingon, in 2006, which also earned Lopez a GRAMMY nomination in the category of Best Comedy Album.
-Prior to that, in 2004, he was nominated for a GRAMMY in the same category for his CD Team Leader.
+In 2004, he was nominated for a GRAMMY in the same category for his CD Team Leader.